Skip to content

 + cchardet==2.1.7

-Some packages, like cchardet above, only require build dependencies for the installation phase of uv sync.
-Others, like flash-attn, require their build dependencies to be present even just to resolve the project's lockfile during the resolution phase.
+Some packages, like cchardet, only require build dependencies for the installation phase of uv sync.
+Others require their build dependencies to be present even just to resolve the project's dependencies during the resolution phase.

-In such cases, the build dependencies must be installed prior to running any uv lock or uv sync commands, using the lower lower-level uv pip API.
+In such cases, the build dependencies can be installed prior to running any uv lock or uv sync commands, using the lower lower-level uv pip API.
 For example, given:

 pyproject.toml